Skip to content

 Main Presenter – Judy Shelley

 Judy Shelley is a radio presenter, visual artist, event manager, vocalist, community worker and activist.
-Judy has been a radio presenter at BayFM Community Radio for over 25 years, presenting on two radio programs- Suara Indonesia and Multicultural Nation, which provides a voice for people of multicultural backgrounds.
+Judy has been a radio presenter at BayFM Community Radio for over 28 years, presenting on two radio programs- Suara Indonesia and Multicultural Nation, which provides a voice for people of multicultural backgrounds.
 She is currently the Main Presenter on the Multicultural Nation Radio Show.
 Her two main cultural connections at the present time are the Solomon Islands and Indonesia.
 Judy has been a member of the BayFM Management Committee and has also been the coordinator of ethnic radio training at BayFM for many years.
 Judy has also previously co-hosted the radio show “The Heart” at River FM Lismore.

-Judy held her first art exhibition in Bali, where she started the Seniwati Bali Group-Women Artists Group and has exhibited in many major exhibitions in Australia and Indonesia.
+Judy held her first art exhibition in Bali, where she started the Seniwati Bali Group-Women Artists Group and has exhibited in many major exhibitions in Australia, Indonesia and India.
 She then founded the Australia Indonesia Arts Alliance, sponsoring over 30 international artists to visit Australia coordinating hundreds of cultural performances at schools, festivals and venues across Australia.
 For 14 years she was a main coordinator of Byron Harmony Festival and also started her own touring company called Colours of the World Tours.
-Judy has performed at major festivals and venues such as Woodford Folk Festival, Island Vibe Festival, Melanesian Arts Fest, Solomon Islands, Inspirasi Arts Festival and Auckland Folk Festival.
+Judy has performed at major festivals and venues such as Woodford Folk Festival, Island Vibe Festival, Melanesian Arts Fest Solomon Islands, Inspirasi Arts Festival and Auckland Folk Festival.
 For interviews, press releases and more info please email: judybyronbay@yahoo.com

 ‘The Japanese Bento Box’ is a monthly radio show on the fourth Tuesday of every month which promotes the Japanese rich culture and wisdom through interviews and community news.
 We invite Japanese locals who live in the Byron Shire and share their journey in finding their new home away from home as well as their current lifestyle and passion.
 The show is presented by Hiromi Shibasaki, who moved to the area in 2015 to pursue a more sustainable lifestyle.
 The show aims to offer the Byron Bay community an insight into the local Japanese culture, be the voice and platform for the Japanese people to further connect, integrate with the local community.